 If spring anticipated aid is not enough to cover all charges from the winter session and spring, the student will be responsible for making payment arrangements for the difference.
 Keep in mind, additional charges from taking winter session courses will reduce any anticipated spring refunds.

 Yes.
-The Winter Session is considered part of the Spring term.
 Spring anticipated aid can be used to assist with securing Winter Session classes until financial aid is able to disburse.
 Students with enough anticipated aid posted for Spring to cover their entire balance due for the Winter Session will not be required to make payment.
 If Spring anticipated aid is not enough to cover all charges from the Winter Session and Spring, the student will be responsible for making payment arrangements for the difference.
 Keep in mind, additional charges from taking Winter Session courses will reduce any anticipated Spring refunds.